-This article was last updated Jun 18, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 31, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-But how quickly will that happen?
+Now that the rate has been reduced, how quickly will it impact you?
 How soon will the bank start charging you that lower interest rate?

 The short answer: Quickly.